AlexSwensen/alexswensen.io-old/_posts/2017-06-15-writing-e2e-tests-with-protractor.markdown

 [Protractor API Docs](http://www.protractortest.org/#/api) - Protractor API Reference

 If you have any questions or comments, feel free to leave them below!

+Now get out there and write some tests!

 -- Alexander Swensen